Matthew W. Clarke is a Partner in the Litigation Practice of Smith, Gambrell & Russell, LLP.

 Mr. Clarke graduated in 1989 from the University of Georgia with a B.B.A. degree in International Business.
 While there, he received the Honors Program Academic Achievement Award.
 In 1992, Mr. Clarke received his J.D. degree, cum laude, from the University of Georgia School of Law.
 During law school he served as a member of the Moot Court Board and the ABA Moot Court Team.
 Mr. Clarke is admitted to the Eleventh Circuit Court of Appeals and the United States District Courts for the Northern and Middle Districts of Georgia, as well as the Georgia Supreme Court and Court of Appeals.

-Mr. Clarke has served on the Board of Directors for the Atlanta Volunteer Lawyer Foundation (AVLF), a non-profit organization that provides free legal representation to low-income people through the generosity of attorneys in our community.
+Mr. Clarke served for many years on the Board of Directors for the Atlanta Volunteer Lawyer Foundation (AVLF), a non-profit organization that provides free legal representation to low-income people through the generosity of attorneys in our community.
+Mr. Clarke is currently a member of AVLF’s Annual Campaign Steering Committee.
+Mr. Clarke also currently serves on the Advisory Committee for Pro Bono Partnership of Atlanta (PBPA), an organization that engages attorneys to provide nonprofits with pro bono business legal services.

 Atlanta Volunteer Lawyer Foundation (AVLF), Board of Directors